Gay Purr-ee: Home media

-Gay Pur-ee released on VHS and LaserDisc in 1991 by Warner Home Video (under the Warner Bros.
+Gay Pur-ee was released on VHS and LaserDisc in 1991 by Warner Home Video (under the Warner Bros.
 Family Entertainment label).

-The film was reissued on VHS in 1992 and 1994, then released on DVD for the first time in 2003, and later also re-released on DVD in 2014 as a manufactured-on-demand (MOD) title from the Warner Archive collection.
+The film was reissued on VHS in 1992 and 1994, then released on DVD for the first time in 2003, and later also re-released on DVD in 2014 as a manufactured-on-demand (MOD) title from the Warner Archive Collection.
 It has been released in HD on streaming services.
+The film was released on Blu-ray on August 29, 2023, from Warner Archive.

+At the time of the film's 1962 release, a full comic book version of the film was released that pretty much copied the film scene for scene; with only minor changes.

 Soundtrack

 On November 4, 2003, Rhino Handmade, a division of the Warner Music Group, released the soundtrack on CD.
 This was identical to the 1962 LP version but contained 5 additional demo tracks.
-The demo tracks are performed by Harold Arlen and E. Y. "Yip" Harburg, the composers of the songs for the movie.
+The demo tracks are performed by Harold Arlen and E. Y. "Yip" Harburg, the composers of the songs for the film.
 They were also the primary songwriters for the music of The Wizard of Oz, the 1939 Garland feature.
 Garland stated that the song "Little Drops of Rain" was one of her favorite songs.
 The CD track listing is as follows: